Think-iT-Labs/edc-connector-client/.github/pull_request_template.md

 <!--

-Pull requests area chance to teach and learn: share the knowledge.
+Pull requests are a chance to teach and learn: share the knowledge.
 With PRs, we keep track of the features' history of a code-base and – indirectly – we write documentation.

-It is fundamental to ensure new joiners of futures endeavors can easily read through our code choices.
+It is fundamental to ensure new joiners of future endeavors can easily read through our code choices.

 So let's share our learnings.